ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 You can now open `styles.css` and style the new UI elements.
 Let's add some padding to our form and use the [CSS grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) to nicely display our four elements of the form.

-We'll use our set spacing variables to keep things uniform.
+We will use our set spacing variables to keep things uniform.

 ```css
 /* style.css */